 Andrew’s academics would continue alongside his dancing.
 Skipping 8th grade, Andrew was accepted into the second graduating class of the Academy for the Advancement of Science and Technology.
 The Academy exposed Andrew to advanced methods and technologies including rapid prototyping and 3D motion tracking.
 He would go on to earn a Bachelor of Fine Arts in Computer Art, from the School of Visual Arts (NYC), combining tap dancing, MIDI audio and programming, and live 3D animation in his senior thesis, Looking Within.

-As a founding member and dance captain of Savion Glover’s TiDii, Andrew was featured in the critically acclaimed Improvography at The Joyce Theatre, NY, the opening ceremony of the Cannes Film Festival 2001, the Jerry Lewis MDA Telethon, the 2002 Winter Olympics Arts Festival, and the 2002 Nijinsky Awards in Monaco.
-Andrew was also the only tap dancer to be featured in La Nuit Du Hip Hop (A Night of Hip Hop) in Grenoble, France, as part of the dance collective World Soul with Brian Green.
+Following graduation from college, Andrew reunited with Glover as a founding member of Glover’s TiDii.
+Andrew was featured in the critically acclaimed Improvography at The Joyce Theatre, NY, the opening ceremony of the Cannes Film Festival 2001, the Jerry Lewis MDA Telethon, the 2002 Winter Olympics Arts Festival, and the 2002 Nijinsky Awards in Monaco.
+Andrew also connected with house dance artist Brian Green, touring with and choreographing for his dance collective, World Soul.